egoodhall/resume/README.md

 # resume
-This is my resume, feel free to use it as you wish!
+This is my resume, written in HTML and CSS, feel free to use it as you wish!